Managing Windows Upgrades: Why Desktop Analytics Is Not Enough

 This is where ReadyWorks can help streamline your program in terms of time, cost, and risk.
 Our platform automates every aspect of a Windows Servicing program regardless of which management platforms you are utilizing.
 ReadyWorks uses connectors to pull the information it needs from different systems and then automates deployments based upon rich sets of criteria:

-• Allow users to self-schedule themselves based upon your team's capacity.
+• Allow users to self-schedule themselves based upon your capacity

-Our customers have used automation to reduce the cost of their Windows Servicing programs by 50% or greater while delivering a more successful program and a superior end user experience.
+Our customers have used automation to reduce the cost of their Windows Servicing programs by 50% or greater while providing a more quality deployment and a superior end user experience.
 We encourage you to schedule a demo with us to learn a little more about how ReadyWorks can help.